SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/03-Clustered-And-Non-Clustered-Indeces.md

 If the table has an index for the columns in question, MySQL can quickly get a record without going through all the data.

-These are the most important characteristics of indexes:
+These are the most important characteristics of indices:

 - They are structures associated with a table or а view that speeds up retrieval of rows, usually implemented as **B-trees**

-- Indexes can be built-in to the table (clustered) or stored externally (non-clustered)
+- Indices can be built-in to the table (clustered) or stored externally (non-clustered)

 - Adding and deleting records in indexed table is slower

-- Indexes should only be used for big tables (e.g. 50000 rows or more)
+- Indices should only be used for big tables (e.g. 50000 rows or more)

 [/slide]

 [slide hideTitle]

-# Clustered Indexes
+# Clustered Indices

-**Clustered indexes** determine the **order** in which data rows are stored.
+**Clustered indices** determine the **order** in which data rows are stored.

 They are very useful for the fast execution of `WHERE`, `ORDER BY`, and `GROUP BY` clauses.